agrathwohl/ultra/_posts/2021-07-05-Hiller-Punch.md

 ### Damage

 The master bedroom will be left with a hole in the floor within 10 inches of the path taken to enter and exit the room, presenting not only an aesthetic flaw but also a considerable safety hazard.

+When individuals walk in and out of the master bedroom, the poorly-supported return duct can be heard vibrating up and down with the added pressure of the footsteps.
+A video of this shockingly poor workmanship can be found with further details in the **Basement** section of this page.

 ## Guest Bedroom 1
 > Register R8.